It’s a question I often heard when I was teaching: Can a sentence start with but?

 “Ah, yes,” you’re saying.
 “But that just proves how writing has deteriorated.”

 I hear you.
-You’re sure you won’t find sentences starting with but in the Gettysburg Address, or FDR’s Inaugural Address, or Shakespeare, or classic books like Pride and Prejudice and Little Women, or examples of fine prose like the King James Bible.
+You’re sure you won’t find sentences starting with but in the Gettysburg Address, or FDR’s Inaugural Address, or Shakespeare, or the Declaration of Independence, or classic books like Pride and Prejudice and Little Women, or examples of fine prose like the King James Bible.
 Everybody knows that, right?

 Wrong.
 Read on: I’ve assembled sentences starting with but from a variety of writers, old and new.
 For good measure, I included sentences from several authorities on good writing: Lynn Truss, Strunk and White, Theodore Bernstein, H. D. Fowler, and H. L. Mencken.
 (You might be interested to know that Princeton University did a study and found that professional writers start 10% of their sentences with “but” and “and.”)